 - No motor vehicle may be parked on designated areas of the University of Missouri-Kansas City grounds unless a parking permit has been obtained and is displayed on such motor vehicle.

 - Student parking lots of the University will be reserved for the use of students who have applied for and been issued a parking permit.
-This restriction will apply from 6 a.m. to 10 p.m. daily, Monday through Friday, however the time restriction on any one or more of said lots may be extended as necessary, at the discretion of the Manager.
+This restriction will apply from 6 a.m. to 10 p.m. daily, Monday through Friday, however the time restriction on any one or more of said lots may be extended as necessary, at the discretion of the Director.

-- A parking permit shall be displayed as specified in the directions supplied when the permit is issued and as printed on the back of the permit.
+- A parking permit shall be displayed as specified in the directions supplied when the permit is issued and/or as printed on the back of the permit.
 The permit must be displayed with the permit information facing to the front of the vehicle and must be displayed so the permit number, type and expiration date are clearly visible.
 Unless so displayed, the motor vehicle shall not be considered as bearing a permit.

 - A parking permit allows the applicant to park a vehicle in designated locations during certain hours, on a space available basis and is not a contract between the University and the permit holder to provide a space in any designated location.